jakekelly44/employee-tracker/README.md

 ## Description

 This is a project which was developed for the University of Arizona Coding Bootcamp course.
-The application contained within has been designed to
+The application contained within has been designed as an employee tracker for a given organization.

 ## Table of Contents